-DTS will test its Emergency Response and Evacuation Plan at least every calendar year.

-DTS will keep a record of each test, including the date and time and whether the test was announced prior to implementation or if it was unannounced.

-DTS will publicize its Emergency Response and Evacuation Plan annually by publicizing it on the DTS website, highlighting it at New Student Orientation, or an annual email communication to all employees.
+1. DTS will test its Emergency Response and Evacuation Plan at least every calendar year.
+An evacuation route map is available from the DTS-Houston Administration.
+2. DTS will keep a record of each test, including the date and time and whether the test was announced prior to implementation or if it was unannounced.
+3. DTS will publicize its Emergency Response and Evacuation Plan annually by publicizing it on the DTS website, highlighting it at New Student Orientation, and/or annual email communication to the campus community.